Emily of New Moon

 emilyofnewmoon__span

-As I read again Emily recently, I tried to pay more attention to what about her appeals to me.
+As I read Emily again recently, I tried to pay more attention to what about her appeals to me.
 I realized that she makes more sense to me than Anne does because Emily is more like me.
 Shortly after my Emily reread, I read L. M. Montgomery’s The Alpine Path: The Story of my Career, a short work that was published in installments in a women’s magazine in 1917.
 This was about six years before Emily was published.
 Several comments in this little story made me think, “Aha, Emily is more like Montgomery as well.”
 Montgomery includes some of her own family history in Emily’s, and incorporates a relative or two of her own into Emily’s family circle.
 Some seemingly less significant aspects of her childhood also make it into Emily’s story, such as Montgomery’s wish to go to school barefooted and being forced to wear an ugly apron to school.
 She says of herself, “I dared not attempt to use verses and hymns in current conversation [like a girl in a story she had read].
 I had a wholesome conviction that I should be laughed at, and moreover, I doubted being understood.”
 This is a repeated theme in Emily.

 The charge I often hear that Emily is darker than Anne is, perhaps, just.
 The story certainly deals with certain aspects of life more starkly.
-Montgomery was almost 50 when Emily was published.
+Montgomery was almost fifty when Emily was published.
 Maybe she was working out some of her own darkness in this story.

 When the story opens, Emily lives with her loving, understanding father.
 Her mother has been dead since Emily was very small.
 She knows her father isn’t well, but doesn’t realize just how sick he is until he dies.
-Her mother’s family descends on the funeral and they draw lots to see who will take Emily in.
+Her mother’s family descends on the funeral, and they draw lots to see who will take Emily in.
 No one really wants her, but the Murray Pride will not allow for her ending up in an orphanage.

 Her father’s death turns Emily’s life upside down.
 She has to go live with Aunt Elizabeth, Aunt Laura, and Cousin Jimmy, whom she had never met before.
 She has to choose between her two beloved cats because she is only allowed to take one to New Moon.
 Her father had taught her at home, but at New Moon she is immediately sent to school.
 There she experiences the usual challenges of adjustment.
 Because she is from New Moon, the other girls assume she will think herself above them, so they tease her and play a mean trick on her.
 Her teacher is a nasty, sarcastic woman.
-She also makes one very good friend, Ilse, and the hired boy at New Moon becomes a protector.
+Emily also makes one very good friend, Ilse, and the hired boy at New Moon becomes a protector.

 For me, seeing Emily orphaned at the beginning of the story, witnessing a little of the happiness she loses, and watching her struggle with the aftermath, add depth to her plight.
 She is not a naturally outgoing, bubbly person.
 She has to work at happiness.
 She makes few friends, but those friends are fiercely loyal, as she is in return.